yonseicasl/NeuroSpector/README.md

 ## Run
 ### Optimizer
 NeuroSpector has two different execution modes, `optimizer` and `analyzer`.
 The `optimizer` mode triggers a scheduling optimization algorithm to find an optimal scheduling scheme (i.e., dataflow and mapping) for the given accelerator and neural layer configurations.
-The following run command executes NeuroSpector in the `analyzer` mode.
+The following run command executes NeuroSpector in the `optimizer` mode.

 	$ ./NeuroSpector --run_type=optimizer
 			 --accelerator=<accelerator input>